EnergyPlus · July 2026

 Compare like-for-like

-Indicative ranges as of May 2026 for the dual-fuel medium-usage household profile.
+Indicative ranges as of July 2026 for the dual-fuel medium-usage household profile (new July 2026 TDCV: 2,500 kWh electricity, 9,500 kWh gas).
 Personalised quotes via the form will reflect your postcode, meter and usage.

 Typical 24-month fix premium vs cap 0% to +8% Best fixes sit close to the cap.